Ricky Warwick: Career

 Warwick's first solo album, Tattoos & Alibis, was released in October 2003.
 Almost entirely acoustic, it was a marked departure from the raucous hard rock of The Almighty.
 A follow-up album was released in January 2006, Love Many Trust Few, which was similar in style to his solo debut although slightly more hard-rock orientated.

 In January 2006 The Almighty reformed with their 'classic' line-up of Warwick, Stump, Floyd and Pete for benefit shows.
 Later in the year, they appeared as headliners at the 2006 Bulldog Bash and then undertook a 5 show tour of the UK in December 2006.
 During the same year, Warwick also joined the band Circus Diablo, along with Billy Duffy (of The Cult).
 The band recorded one album and performed at Ozzfest during 2007, but are no longer active.

-He has in the past toured the British Isles and throughout Europe supporting Bob Dylan, Sheryl Crow and Keith Caputo.
+He has in the past toured the British Isles and throughout Europe supporting Bob Dylan, Sheryl Crow and Mina Caputo.

 Warwick will make his acting debut in an independent film written and directed by Bobby Field.
 Entitled The Bridge, filming is set to begin in mid 2017.
 The cast features several other rock musicians including Joe Elliott, Al Jourgensen (Ministry) and Joey Santiago (The Pixies).

 In April 2009, Warwick released his third solo album, Belfast Confetti, continuing in the largely acoustic guitar based approach of his previous two solo albums.

 Metalriot.com's Morgan Y. Evans wrote of Warwick's 2021 solo single "You're My Rock'N'Roll" that it ,"...is an infectious yet street-wise song that feels like what it means to live for rock, a punk-tinged power anthem that brings to mind working class, scab knuckled hands wiping down the bar to start all over again.
 It's the sort of song that would make the Social Distortions and Rose Tattoos of the world proud, a fine tribute to the many faces known and unknown behind the genre's glory and ongoing legacy."